Quadratrix of Hippias: Other properties

+Inverting the quadratrix by a circle centered at the axis of the rotating line that defines it produces a cochleoid, and in the same way inverting the cochleoid produces a quadratrix.

+History

+The quadratrix of Hippias is one of several curves used in Greek mathematics for squaring the circle, the most well-known for this purpose.
+Another is the Archimedean spiral, used to square the circle by Archimedes.

-The quadratrix is mentioned in the works of Proclus (412–485), Pappus of Alexandria (3rd and 4th centuries) and Iamblichus (c.
+It is mentioned in the works of Proclus (412–485), Pappus of Alexandria (3rd and 4th centuries) and Iamblichus (c.
 240 – c.
 325).
-Proclus names Hippias as the inventor of a curve called quadratrix and describes somewhere else how Hippias has applied the curve on the trisection problem.
-Pappus only mentions how a curve named quadratrix was used by Dinostratus, Nicomedes and others to square the circle.
-He neither mentions Hippias nor attributes the invention of the quadratrix to a particular person.
+Proclus names Hippias as the inventor of a curve called a quadratrix and describes somewhere else how Hippias has applied the curve on the trisection problem.
+Pappus only mentions how a curve named a quadratrix was used by Dinostratus, Nicomedes and others to square the circle.
+He relays the objections of Sporus of Nicaea to this construction, but neither mentions Hippias nor attributes the invention of the quadratrix to a particular person.
 Iamblichus just writes in a single line, that a curve called a quadratrix was used by Nicomedes to square the circle.

-Although based on Proclus' name for the curve it is conceivable that Hippias himself used it for squaring the circle or some other curvilinear figure, most historians of mathematics assume that Hippias invented the curve, but used it only for the trisection of angles.
-Its use for squaring the circle only occurred decades later and was due to mathematicians like Dinostratus and Nicomedes.
+From Proclus' name for the curve, it is conceivable that Hippias himself used it for squaring the circle or some other curvilinear figure.
+However, most historians of mathematics assume that Hippias invented the curve, but used it only for the trisection of angles.
+According to this theory, its use for squaring the circle only occurred decades later and was due to mathematicians like Dinostratus and Nicomedes.
 This interpretation of the historical sources goes back to the German mathematician and historian Moritz Cantor.